Aphinith/aphinith.github.io/_posts/2016-08-21-heroku-deployment.markdown

 ## Deployment with Heroku

 Have a node.js (javascript) app that needs deployment?
-Well Heroku is here to do just that for you, but before we get started, you will need to create a Heroku account and then download and install the Heroku toolbelt which will give you access to the Heroku CLI.
+Well Heroku is here to do just that for you, but before we get started, you will need to [create a Heroku account](https://www.heroku.com/) and then download and install the [Heroku toolbelt](https://toolbelt.heroku.com/) which will give you access to the Heroku CLI.

+Once you have installed the toolbelt, open your terminal and type in ####heroku.
+Dependencies for the toolbelt will begin to install.
+Once that is complete, type in your terminal ####heroku login and enter your credentials.

 <div class="react-router">
   <img class="image" src="../assets/images/react-router1.png" alt="npm install react router">